Bank of America® Unlimited Cash Rewards Credit Card review: Earn 1.5% on all purchases

 - New cardholders can earn a $200 online cash rewards bonus after spending at least $1,000 in purchases within the first 90 days of opening an account.

 - If you're willing to be savvy with how you use your cards, you could stand to earn more with other cash-back rewards cards as there are other options with higher cash-back rates; however, these cards often charge annual fees or only offer bonus rewards in select categories.
-This is a good card to use alongside those cards, or on it's own it you're looking for a simple and easy way to earn rewards on all purchases.
+This is a good card to use alongside those cards, or on its own if you're looking for a simple and easy way to earn rewards on all purchases.

 The CardName is a great no-annual-fee credit card for anyone looking to earn cash back on all purchases, but it's a particularly good option for Bank of America customers.
 Here's why: Bank of America Preferred Rewards members can earn 25%-75% more cash back on every purchase, meaning that this card could earn eligible cardholders up to 2.62% back on every purchase - a great offer for a card with no annual fee.